ShrutiGoyal18/VineNet/README.md

-model.py: Python file containing the implementation of the VineNet model architecture. dataset.py: Python file for handling the dataset and data loading. utils.py: Python file containing utility functions for data preprocessing and evaluation. app/app.py: Python file containing the Flask web application for showcasing the practical application of VineNet's segmentation models on a user-friendly webpage.
+model.py: Python file containing the implementation of the VineNet model architecture. dataset.py: Python file for handling the dataset and data loading. utils.py: Python file containing utility functions for data preprocessing and evaluation. app/app.py: Python file containing the web application for showcasing the practical application of VineNet's segmentation models on a user-friendly webpage.

 Presentation:
 The presentation slides for VineNet can be found in the CS671_Hackathon_Presentation_P05_B.pptx file.